Agriculture and the Occupational Safety and Health Act

 David E. Baker

-- To comply with the agricultural safety standards;
+- To comply with the OSHA agricultural safety and health standards.

-- To comply with record keeping and other reporting responsibilities, such as reporting accidents, posting of a citation, etc.; and
+- To comply with recordkeeping and other reporting responsibilities, such as reporting accidents, posting OSHA citations, etc.

-- To comply with the general duty clause (explained later).
+- To comply with the general duty clause, explained below.

-Revisions in OHSA are probable as the U.S. Department of Labor determines the need for and implements additional standards.
-The answers to the following questions are based on the act as of January 1979.
+Revisions in OSHA are probable as the Department of Labor determines additional standards need to be implemented.
+The answers to the following questions are based on OSHA standards as of December 2020.

 What is the purpose of OSHA?

 To assure, as much as possible, that every worker has a safe and healthful place to work.

 Why did Congress pass, and the president sign, this law?

 At the time the law was passed, the work accident situation for all industries was as follows: